7 Natural Ways To Reduce Stress In Less Than 10 Minutes

 As a beginner, to prevent stress on the limbic system, you want to start with warm water and then gradually work your way down to cold water.
 Start slow when you start using cold water—no more than 5 seconds—and then gradually work your way up to a minute.

 Aromatherapy has been used since ancient times to promote relaxation and calm.
-My top 3 essential oils to facilitate stress are clary sage, peppermint, and frankincense.
-I simply dilute 3-4 drops with a carrier oil like coconut or almond oils and rub on my stomach, spine, or the bottom of my feet for best absorption.
+My top 3 essential oils to reduce stress are clary sage, peppermint, and frankincense.
+I simply dilute 3-4 drops with a carrier oil like coconut or almond oils and rub them on my stomach, spine, or the bottom of my feet for best absorption.

 Try different essential oils one at a time to see which works best for you.
 I like using Doterra Oils because of the high quality of their products.

 And there you have it: my favorite natural stress relief strategies; proven by science and personal experience.
 I doubly recommend you try my recordings because they permanently change you at the level of the subconscious.

 The stress you feel is actually a symptom of much deeper problems.
 My programs can tackle those deeper problems in life-altering ways.
 Find out more about it here.